Key Takeaways

 Recurring patterns, intense reactions, trust struggles, abandonment fears, or similar conflicts across relationships may indicate trauma roots.
 Observing these situations with curiosity can reveal links between past experiences and present challenges, guiding healthier relationship strategies.

-Can childhood trauma cause physical health problems decades later?
+Can childhood trauma cause health issues later in life?

 Yes.
 Chronic stress from trauma affects immune function, inflammation, and hormonal systems, increasing risks for chronic pain, cardiovascular issues, autoimmune disorders, and metabolic problems.
 Addressing trauma can relieve physical symptoms that have resisted conventional medical treatment.